As a filmmaker, the idea of producing your work is good.

-As a filmmaker, I think the idea of producing your own work is good.
-I don’t really believe in asking anyone for permission to make my movies – including traditional industry executives or other producers.
+I don’t believe in asking anyone for permission to make my movies – including traditional industry executives or other producers.

 Example: “Hey.
 I got this great idea for a hardware store.
-If I tell you my idea and show you my business plan, will you open my hardware store for me?”
+If I tell you my idea and Film Business Plan, will you open my hardware store for me?”

 To get started, ask these questions: